MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 By adhering to this structured methodology, prompt flow empowers you to confidently develop, rigorously test, fine-tune, and deploy flows, leading to the creation of robust and sophisticated AI applications.

-The GenAIOps Prompt Flow template formalizes this structured methodology by using a code-first approach and helps you build LLM-infused apps using prompt flow tools and process and the [GenAIOps prompt flow features](#genaiops-prompt-flow-features).
+The GenAIOps Prompt Flow template formalizes this structured methodology by using a code-first approach, and helps you build LLM-infused apps using prompt flow tools and process and the [GenAIOps prompt flow features](#genaiops-prompt-flow-features).
 The repository for this template is available at [GenAIOps with prompt flow template](https://github.com/microsoft/llmops-promptflow-template).

 ## GenAIOps process flow